PuppetMasterHex/gd_untitled1/battle_system.md

 ## Death

 Player death results in game over.

-Enemy death results in the removal of that enemy from combat.
+Enemy death results in the removal of thatenemy from combat.
 If there are no enemies left in combat the [Victory Screen](#victory-Screen) will be shown.

 ## Escape